Stratification for Nonlinear Semidefinite Programming: Introduction

-Stratification is a mathematical technique for decomposing a singular space (e.g., a nonsmooth set or variety) into a collection of smooth manifolds called strata.
-Originally developed to study singularities of mappings and spaces, it has become a fundamental tool in many areas, including algebraic geometry \cite{whitney1965local,whitney1965tangents,goresky1988stratified}, singularity theory \cite{arnold2012singularities,mather1970notes}, and notably, nonsmooth optimization \cite{van1998tame,ioffe2009invitation}.
-The formal concept of stratification emerged in the mid-20th century from the work of Hassler Whitney, Ren\'e Thom and John Mather, who sought to understand the nature of singular spaces.
-Whitney \cite{whitney1965local,whitney1965tangents} introduced geometric regularity conditions that ensure the stratified space has a locally trivial structure along each stratum, a property crucial for detailed analysis.
-Thom \cite{thom1969ensembles} proved that these conditions are precisely what you need to ensure the space is topologically ``rigid" enough to study systematically.
-The theory was significantly extended in the 1970s by Mather (see \cite{mather1970notes}), who provided a detailed account of control data and the stability of stratified mappings.
-The framework was also generalized to broader classes of sets, such as definable sets in o-minimal structures, thereby making it applicable to a wide range of functions and constraints encountered in applied mathematics.
-A significant application of stratification is in nonsmooth optimization, particularly within the framework of tame optimization.
-Along this line of thought lies a rich set of interesting works, which is far beyond the scope of this paper.
-Interested readers may refer to \cite{ioffe2009invitation} for further details.
+Stratification is a mathematical technique for decomposing a singular space (e.g., a nonsmooth set or an algebraic variety) into a disjoint union of smooth manifolds, termed strata.
+Originally developed to study singularities of mappings and spaces, it has become a fundamental tool in algebraic geometry~\cite{whitney1965local,whitney1965tangents,goresky1988stratified}, singularity theory~\cite{arnold2012singularities,mather1970notes}, and nonsmooth optimization~\cite{van1998tame,ioffe2009invitation}.
+The formal concept emerged in the mid-20th century through the seminal works of Hassler Whitney, Ren\'e Thom and John Mather.
+Whitney~\cite{whitney1965local,whitney1965tangents} introduced geometric regularity conditions guaranteeing that a stratified space admits a locally trivial structure along each stratum.
+Thom~\cite{thom1969ensembles} subsequently showed that these conditions provide the precise geometric prerequisites for topological rigidity.
+Mather~\cite{mather1970notes} later formalized this theory by introducing control data and establishing the stability of stratified mappings.
+This framework has since been generalized to broader classes of sets, such as definable sets in o-minimal structures, enabling its application to a broad class of functions and constraints in applied mathematics.
+In particular, stratification plays a central role in tame optimization.
+While a comprehensive review of this extensive literature is beyond the scope of this paper, we refer interested readers to~\cite{ioffe2009invitation} for a detailed exposition.